 When Do You Need/Not Need a HIPAA Business Associate Agreement?

-Before disclosing PHI to a BA, you must enter into a contract with them, called a business associate agreement (BAA).
-That’s why it’s important to know who is or is not a business associate.
+Once you identify a vendor as a BA, and before disclosing PHI to them, you must enter into a contract, called a Business Associate Agreement (BAA).
 In a BAA, the BA provides assurances that they will protect the PHI they use or disclose on your organization’s behalf.
-We will look more closely at BAAs and vendor contracts in upcoming posts.

 In summary, a vendor must meet two main requirements to be considered a BA: